Lace up those boots, it’s time to get moving.

 You can spot this hidden gem tucked away just above the bustling Sai Ying Pun neighbourhood.
 Surrounded by a forest of trees, you will find yourself fully immersed in nature.
-The concrete laden path makes this a fairly easy and comfortable walk, perfect for easing inexperienced young hikers into outdoor activities.
-If you want a little more challenge, finish at the Pok Fu Lam Reservoir for a 6.5 km hike (complete with amazing views and a few stair climbs).
+The concrete-laden path makes this a fairly easy and comfortable walk, perfect for introducing your kids to hiking.
+If you want a bit more of a challenge, finish at the Pok Fu Lam Reservoir for a 6.5km hike (complete with amazing views and a few stair climbs).

 Finishing Point: Pok Fu Lam Road Playground

-This calm and tranquil walk follows the contours of the Tai Tam Reservoir – the primary source of fresh water supply on Hong Kong Island.
-Easily accessible by public transport, the family walk is a popular option for a laid-back weekend adventure.
-For the architecture and history buffs, turn a leisurely walk down the Tai Tam Waterworks Heritage Trail into a fun interactive history lesson with your kids.
-Covering up to 21 declared monuments, the trail is prone to spark your kids’ interest in learning more about local culture!
+This calm and tranquil walk follows the contours of the Tai Tam Reservoir – the primary source of freshwater supply on Hong Kong Island.
+Easily accessible by public transport, this family walk is a popular option for a laid-back weekend adventure.
+For the architecture and history buffs, take a leisurely walk down the Tai Tam Waterworks Heritage Trail into a fun interactive history lesson with your children.
+Covering up to 21 declared monuments, the trail is perfect to spark your kids’ interest in learning more about local culture!